 Updated Monday, Jan.
 22, with details on the malware's spread over the weekend.

-A Trojan horse that started spreading Friday in emails exploiting concern about European storms continued its advance
+A Trojan horse that started spreading Friday in emails exploiting concern about European storms continued its advance over the weekend by adopting a wider variety of fake news headlines, according to Finnish antivirus firm F-Secure Corp.

 "The weekend has been very busy with Storm," F-Secure said in its blog.
 "We have lately discovered new variants that have started to use kernel-mode rootkit techniques to hide their files, registry keys, and active network connections."